nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

   }
 }
 ```
-Start Financial Planner app and you should be able to see this output (although prices will differ)
+Start Financial Planner app and you should be able to see this output (although prices will differ) after running the
+watchlist command

 ![](images/investments/watchlistMT1.png)